Indonesia coal miners seek export ban exemptions as costs grow

-JAKARTA (REUTERS) - Major Indonesian coal miners have sought exemptions from a coal export ban put in place at the start of the year as the costs of having scores of ships stranded offshore continue to mount.
+JAKARTA • Major Indonesian coal miners have sought exemptions from a coal export ban put in place at the start of the year as the costs of having scores of ships stranded offshore continue to mount.

 The world's biggest thermal coal exporter implemented the ban to avoid domestic power outages, triggering concerns for its biggest customers, such as China and Japan, just as they head into the peak winter period for electricity demand.

-The Indonesian government had pledged to start a review of the ban on Wednesday (Jan 5), but talks were postponed and Energy Ministry officials on Thursday said it was unclear when they might decide to end the ban.
+The Indonesian government had pledged to start a review of the ban on Wednesday, but talks were postponed and energy ministry officials yesterday said it was unclear when they might decide to end the ban.

-An official at the Indonesia Coal Miners Association on Thursday said discussions were ongoing.
+An official at the Indonesia Coal Miners Association said yesterday that discussions were ongoing.

 Bumi Resources, Indonesia's biggest coal miner, said in an exchange filing that while the company was still analysing the financial impact of the export ban, it may lead to demurrage and penalty charges from the delay of deliveries.

-"The company hopes that the government will immediately lift the export ban imposed on companies who have fulfilled their domestic markets obligation," Bumi said.
+"The company hopes that the government will immediately lift the export ban imposed on companies that have fulfilled their domestic market obligation," Bumi said.

 Adaro Minerals Indonesia, a unit of Indonesia's second-largest coal miner Adaro Energy, said in a statement that it had asked to export metallurgical coal, which is used to make steel rather than generate power.